 Sulakshana Nandi, a public health professional, during the session on social accountability of insurance schemes, presented the data on prominence of private sector in PMJAY.
 Overall 62% of the PMJAY funds are going to private sector (5).
 Average out of pocket expenditure (OOPE) in private sector is six times more than in public sector.
 Average OOPE in public hospitals is Rs.
-2848 while Average OOPE in private hospitals is Rs.
+2848 while average OOPE in private hospitals is Rs.
 17,493 (6).
 During the last session of the workshop, Dr Anant Phadke, a health activist argued that, regulation alone will not take us to UHC and flagged the need for socialising private sector for moving towards UHC.
 According to him, socialisation of public health system is easier however, it will be far more difficult for private sector.
 He cited global experiences from countries like Canada, Japan, Germany and US where private providers are forced to follow the logic of public interest.
 They can make profit but profiteering and cheating are not allowed.
 So private providers are making money, selling services to government but it’s not open market there, it’s a regulated market.
 It was further argued that, if we want to bring UHC in the next ten years, then it will not be possible in the present state of health system.
 Priority will have to be given to the reform of public health system.

 Concluding remark

 In the concluding session, Dr Shukla stated that a big churning is going on today in the health system of India.
 He pointed that, on one side, states like Rajasthan and Madhya Pradesh are drafting the right to health and healthcare act.
 Chhattisgarh too is seriously considering the implementation of UHC.
 These states are trying to chart the new pathways.
 While, on other hand, we have much debated PMJAY.
-Health movement, should re- calibrate and take forward strategies to present the positive alternative.
+Health movement should re- calibrate and take forward strategies to present the positive alternative.
 If we criticise PMJAY, we must be able to offer alternative which is far superior to PMJAY.
 According to him, such an alternative could be- public health system centred UHC, which will be based on strengthening and expansion of public health system, as well as expansion of state’s capacity to regulate private sector because state’s existing regulatory capacity is quite weak (7).
 He acknowledged the contribution of insightful and scholarly discussions during this workshop, discerning intricacies in developing the social accountability framework for private sector.
 The workshop was concluded by highlighting the need for furthering these brainstorming to concretise our proposals for social accountability of private healthcare sector while marching towards UHC in India.

+Dear author, while you have done a good job of summarising the workshop proceedings, you have not added your viewpoints or reflections on the issues discussed or positions adopted; you are encouraged to do that if possible; it would the report much more robust and of a better quality.
+All the best.

 Conflict of interest- None